Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: More on determining shape parameters (fitting ESDs to PLs), from Section

 Of course, such a visual inspection is just a first step to a more detailed analysis, since by itself visual analysis of HT data can be misleading.
 Sornette~\cite{Sornette07TR} goes on to say: ``While we recommend a first visual inspection, it is only a first indication, not a proof.
 It is a necessary step to convince oneself (and the reviewers and journal editors) but certainly not a sufficient condition.
 It is a standard rule of thumb that a power law scaling is thought to be meaningful if it holds over at least two to three decades on both axes and is bracketed by deviations on both sides whose origins can be understood (for instance, due to insufficient samplingand/or finite-size effects).''
 It is for these reasons that understanding the behavior of the ESDs near $x_{min}$ and $x_{max}$ (of Eqn.~(\ref{eqn:tpl_eqn})) is so important.

 \paragraph{Fitting to non-ideal ESDs.}

-In Figure~\ref{fig:good-vs-bad-pl-fits-ideal}, we illustrated how TPL fits of ESDs perform on a nearly ``ideal'' example.
+In Figure~\ref{fig:good-vs-bad-pl-fits-ideal}, we illustrated how PL fits of ESDs perform on a nearly ``ideal'' example.
 Here, we discuss how it performs on less-than-ideal examples (that occurred in the Contest data).
 See Figure~\ref{fig:good-vs-bad-pl-fits}.

-In Figure~\ref{fig:good-vs-bad-pl-fits}, we see several examples of layers that are less well-fit by a TPL.
+In Figure~\ref{fig:good-vs-bad-pl-fits}, we see several examples of layers that are less well-fit by a PL.
 In these cases, we see that the linear-linear plots are non-informative; the log-linear plots show that the distributions have a strong left-ward bias, indicating a tail of increasingly small eigenvalues; and there is not a broad range of large eigenvalues on the right of the distribution.
 This relative paucity of large eigenvalues is seen on the log-linear plots by a (more or less aggressive) truncation in probability mass for larger eigenvalues, and on the log-log plots by a steeper downward slope on the right of the ESD.
 (In these cases, compare with Figure~\ref{fig:good-vs-bad-pl-fits-ideal}.)
-The first row (\TASKONE, model 152, layer 1) illustrates an incompletely-developed right tail (alternatively a ``bulk-plus-spikes'' model may be a more appropriate fit than a TPL fit), meaning that the spectral norm is somewhat smaller and that the fitting procedure has difficulty choosing $x_{min}$ near the peak of the distribution.
+The first row (\TASKONE, model 152, layer 1) illustrates an incompletely-developed right tail (alternatively a ``bulk-plus-spikes'' model may be a more appropriate fit than a PL fit), meaning that the spectral norm is somewhat smaller and that the fitting procedure has difficulty choosing $x_{min}$ near the peak of the distribution.
 The second row (\TASKTWO, model 1006, layer 10) illustrates an aggressively-shortened (effectively truncated, i.e., not even spikes) right tail, which leads to a much smaller spectral norm ($x_{max}$) and thus a much larger $x_{min}$ (since there is such a small range over which a linear fit is appropriate), as well as a broad range of (large) $x_{min}$ values over which low-quality fits are obtained.
-In each of these of these cases, the KD distance plots have less of a well-defined minimum as a function of $x_{min}$.
+In each of these of these cases, the KS distance plots have less of a well-defined minimum as a function of $x_{min}$.

 \paragraph{Additional discussion.}